Link to Brentford High Street Project

 This Henrey family page is a great example of how much information can be amassed from individuals with a shared interest: thank you to all contributors, together you have created a fascinating account.

 Anne Wallace first wrote about her Henrey ancestry in 2008.
 Ann Corkett wrote later with information about Bobby Henrey, grandson of Brentford's vicar T. Selby Henrey, who was a child actor.
 In 2015 David Rayner provided further information about Bobby's acting career.
 Selby Whittingham wrote on three occasions, providing more details of the Henrey and Taylor family lines in 2009, then in 2013 a link to a recent interview with Bobby Henrey and in 2017 with a link to Edward Henrey's website.
 Janet McNamara sent a scan of a photo of Reverend Henrey, courtesy of St Paul's church, and also confirmed an earlier photo of Rev. Henrey, provided by Peter Stuart in 2014, was taken in St George's church.
-Finally Jeb Buffinton sent a photo in 2012 of the gravestone of Madeleine Henrey, nee Gal, daughter-in-law of Rev. Henrey, which he came across by chance in Auberville, France
+Next Jeb Buffinton sent a photo in 2012 of the gravestone of Madeleine Henrey, nee Gal, daughter-in-law of Rev. Henrey, which he came across by chance in Auberville, France.

-June 2023: 1921 census entries for Rev. Thomas Selby Henrey and family added, following a contact from Dominic Delargy.
+After a lull, in June 2023: 1921 census entries for Rev. Thomas Selby Henrey and family added, following a contact from Dominic Delargy.
 Dom broadcasts Soho Bites podcast 'a show about Soho and the films set there', and was interested in featuring Madeleine Henrey, who wrote Spring in a Soho Street in 1962.
 Anne Wallace put him in touch with Madeleine's son, Robert Henrey, and the interview with Robert is featured in Soho Bites 42: A Fallen Idol?.
 This podcast is in two parts, the first focuses on Madeleine, the second on Robert's acting in The Fallen Idol in 1948 at the age of 8.
 Soho Bites 42 gives you access to the podcast and a host of useful links too.
 Set aside 40 minutes to enjoy this!

 This voyage started in 2008 when Anne Wallace from Cheshire wrote 'Thomas Selby Henrey was a son of my great great grandfather (another) Rev. Thomas Henrey.'